emmanuelmaldonadomaldonado/holbertonschool-monty/README.md

 # Monty Byte Code Files

 Files housing Monty byte codes generally carry the .m extension.
 While the industry often adheres to this standard, it is not mandated by the language specification.
-Each line typically contains a single instruction, allowing any number of spaces before or after the opcode and its argument:
+Each line typically contains a single instruction, allowing any number of spaces before or after the opcode and its argument.

 # Compile all files using the following form: